 Makenzie: I’m curious if or how your social identities have impacted your experiences in drag or vice versa.
 How has drag impacted your identities?
 Can you share about how one or more of your social identities such as gender, race, class, age, geography, religion, size, sexuality, disability, etc. And or the interaction with these social identities have impacted your experience with drag and or how has your drag impacted your experience of this social identity?

 Makenzie: I know, it’s a loaded question.

 Spjork: No I- can you repeat it one more time while I form this?

 Makenzie: Yeah of course.
-I’m curious if or how your social identities have impacted your experiences in drag or vice versa.
+So how has your social identities have impacted your experiences in drag or vice versa.
 How has drag impacted your identities?
 Can you share about how one or more of your social identities such as gender, race, class, age, geography, religion, size, sexuality, disability, etc. And or the interaction of these social identities have impacted your experience with drag and or how has drag impacted your experience of your social identity?